MACHU PICCHU TOUR BY EXPEDITION TRAIN – 1-DAY

 How do people feel after a night of drinking?
-Thirsty.
+Really thirsty!
 That’s how you’ll feel when you arrive in Cusco.
 As already stated, the body dehydrates quickly in high altitudes.
 It is recommended you drink lots of water before and during your trip to Cusco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.
 A diet of low proteins and high carbs is advisable.

 No one knows the effects of high altitude better than indigenous people.
 Coca is the best natural medicine to combat altitude sickness.
 It was even considered sacred because of its curative powers and is still used in the same way now as it was in the time of the Incas.
 It contains iron, vitamins A, B1, B2, and calcium, among other nutrients.
 Coca makes it easier for your bloodstream to absorb oxygen, suppresses hunger, combats fatigue, headaches and can ease your stomach.
 If you do not feel like chewing leaves (which can be bitter, apart from numbing your mouth), you can try drinking coca tea, which is most commonly found in the lobby of hotels in Cusco.

 ARE YOU SUSTAINABLE?

-Yes, we are a local sustainable & responsible tour operator that incorporates the universal principles: protect the environment and benefit the local communities while respecting their culture and religion.
+We are a local, sustainable & responsible tour operator which functions according to the ethical principles of tourism.
+Protect the environment and help the indigenous communities by respecting their culture and religion.
 We have trained all of our staff to know, understand, and respect the local communities and the people living there.

 WHAT YOU SHOULD BRING?

 - A small daypack with water to drink

 - Comfortable shoes